Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

 \subsubsection{Our results}

-Using \cref{prop-bool-mat-vec}, we can obtain a time-space tradeoff lower bound for quantum computation of Boolean matrix-vector product that has a only slightly lower weaker bound in terms of the matrix dimensions but, unlike the previous bound, defines a fixed computational problem whose definition is independent of the space bound allowed.
+Using \cref{prop-bool-mat-vec}, we can obtain a time-space tradeoff lower bound for quantum computation of Boolean matrix-vector product that has an only slightly weaker lower bound in terms of the matrix dimensions but, unlike the previous bound, defines a fixed computational problem whose definition is independent of the space bound allowed.

 \begin{theorem} There is a fixed $m\times n$ Boolean matrix $A$ with $m\le n\log_2 n$ such that for every $S$ that is $o(n/\log n)$ every bounded-error quantum circuit with space at most $S$ that computes Boolean matrix-vector product $A \bullet x$ in $T$ queries requires that $T$ is $\Omega(\sqrt{n^{3}/S})$. \end{theorem}